Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 - improved materials that balance radiolucency, strength, and durability

 As spine programs expand, tables are becoming strategic infrastructure.
-Buyers who plan for future workflow changes often avoid costly mid-cycle replacements of surgical tables for spinal surgery.
+Buyers who plan for future workflow changes often avoid costly mid-cycle replacements.

 Choosing surgical tables for spinal surgery is ultimately about reducing risk and increasing repeatability.
 Start with your case mix, then validate imaging needs, then confirm stability and service support.